Pareto Optimal Model Selection in Linear Bandits: INTRODUCTION

 Model selection considers the problem of choosing an appropriate hypothesis class to conduct learning, and the hope is to optimally balance two types of error: the approximation error and the estimation error.
-In the supervised learning setting, the learner is provided with a countable sequence of hypothesis classes (usually nested) $\cH_1$, $\cH_2, \dots$, e.g., polynomials of degree at most $d$ and linear classifiers in $\R^d$; and the goal is to learn from a hypothesis class $\cH_\star$ that optimally trades-off approximation error and estimation error.
-Structure risk minimization \citep{vapnik1974theory, vapnik1995nature, shawe1998structural} provides a principled way to conduct model selection and could automatically adapt to the complexity of the hypothesis class $\cH_\star$, with only additional logarithmic costs.
+In the supervised learning setting, the learner is provided with a (usually nested) sequence of hypothesis classes $\cH_d \subset \cH_{d+1}$.
+As an example, $\cH_d$ could be the hypothesis class consisting of polynomials of degree at most $d$.
+The goal is to design a learning algorithm that adaptively selects the best of these hypothesis classes, denoted by $\cH_\star$, to optimize the trade-off between approximation error and estimation error.
+Structural Risk Minimization (SRM) \citep{vapnik1974theory, vapnik1995nature, shawe1998structural} provides a principled way to conduct model selection in the standard supervised learning setting.
+SRM can automatically adapt to the complexity of the hypothesis class $\cH_\star$, with only additional logarithmic factors in sample complexity.
 Meanwhile, cross-validation \citep{stone1978cross, craven1978smoothing, shao1993linear} serves as a helpful tool to conduct model selection in practice.

-Despite the importance and popularity of model selection in the standard supervised learning setting, only very recently, researchers start to study on model selection problems in interactive/sequential learning setting with bandit feedback.
-Two additional difficulties are highlighted in such bandit seeting \citep{foster2019model}: (1) decisions/actions must be made online/sequentially without seeing the entire dataset; and (2) the learner's actions influence what data is observed, i.e., we only have partial/bandit feedback.
-Note that in the simpler online learning setting with full information feedback, model selection results analogous to those in the supervised learning setting are obtained by several parameter-free online learning algorithms \citep{mcmahan2013minimax, orabona2014simultaneous, koolen2015second, luo2015achieving, orabona2016coin, foster2017parameter, cutkosky2017online, cutkosky2018black}.
+Despite the importance and popularity of model selection in the supervised learning setting, only very recently have researchers started to study on model selection problems in interactive/sequential learning setting with bandit feedback.
+Two additional difficulties are highlighted in such bandit setting \citep{foster2019model}: (1) decisions/actions must be made online/sequentially without seeing the entire dataset; and (2) the learner's actions influence what data is observed, i.e., we only have partial/bandit feedback.
+In the simpler online learning setting with full information feedback, model selection results analogous to those in the supervised learning setting are obtained by several parameter-free online learning algorithms \citep{mcmahan2013minimax, orabona2014simultaneous, koolen2015second, luo2015achieving, orabona2016coin, foster2017parameter, cutkosky2017online, cutkosky2018black}.